Financial Samurai

 Revenge Spend Time!
 Spending Money To Get Back At Life

-If there is one time to have money and spend money, it’s during a pandemic.
+If there is one time to have money and spend money, it's during and after pandemic.
 Money should help make difficult times more bearable.
-If you can’t afford to spend extra money during a pandemic, then you can always revenge spend once the pandemic is over.
+If you can't afford to spend extra money during a pandemic, then you can always revenge spend once the pandemic is over.

 Revenge spending is a way to make up for tougher times since the lockdowns began in early 2020.
 Further, revenge spending may help you feel better about politicians locking you and your business down while they still get paid with benefits.